tidyverse/tidyverse.org/content/learn.md

 ## Workshops

   * [Mastering the Tidyverse](https://www.jumpingrivers.com/courses/22_r-tidyverse) by Jumping Rivers.
 A one day crash course covering tidyverse fundamentals.
 The course is a mixture of lectures, short exercises and longer tutorial questions.
 During the day, we'll cover dplyr, tidy data, tibbles, dates/times and string manipulation.
   * [Introduction to R](https://itsalocke.com/courses/intro-to-r/) by Locke Data.
-A two day course covering data manipulation and reporting fundamentals using the tidyverse, rmarkdown and shiny.
+A two day course covering data manipulation and reporting fundamentals using the tidyverse, rmarkdown, and shiny.
 The course blends lectures, exercises, and practicals over two days to cover the 80% of work that almost everyone needs to do.

 ## University courses